Learning Outside the Classroom

 Shine a Light Award – 2019 SEN School of the Year Award

-St Giles School was awarded the SEN School of the Year Award for the work that they do in supporting pupils’ communication and independence skills at the UK-wide 2019 Shine a Light Awards, organised by learning company Pearson, in partnership with The Communication Trust.
+St Giles Spencer Academy was awarded the SEN School of the Year Award for the work that they do in supporting pupils’ communication and independence skills at the UK-wide 2019 Shine a Light Awards, organised by learning company Pearson, in partnership with The Communication Trust.
 The award celebrates innovative work and excellent practice in supporting children and young people’s speech, language and communication development.
 They also recognise the hard work and determination of children and young people who have some form of long-term and persistent speech, language and communication needs (SLCN).

 Fair Active Award